-This gallery displays beautiful contemporary glass art.
-Take time to browse and admire each piece in detail.
-You will see a wide selection of decorative glass by Peter Layton who is the gallery and studio founder.
+This Gallery displays beautiful contemporary glass art and desirable objects.
+Take time to browse decorative glass by Peter Layton, the gallery and studio founder.
 Peter’s glass art is stunning, vibrant and colourful with painterly patterns and striking shapes.
-His passion for glass blowing is infectious, and he has passed on his skills to new talent to ensure this tradition continues.
+His passion for glass blowing is infectious, and he has passed on his skills to new talents to ensure this tradition continues.

-When I visited the gallery last week, I loved everything on display, and if I could afford it I would have bought the lot!
+When I visited the Gallery last week, I loved everything on display, and if I could afford it, I would have bought the lot!
 The great news is that they have the Own Art Scheme where you can spread payments interest-free over ten months.
-I’ll mention a few of the glass artists and their work to give you an idea of what to expect.
-The Jochen Ott ‘Halcyon’ piece was fabulous.
-Taking inspiration from naturally textured formations, this cast optical glass has been cut and polished to perfection.
-This was priced at £5250.

 What’s great about visiting this Gallery is seeing the resident artist glassblowers in action.
 Towards the back, you will see a studio open to the public.
 The viewing area is limited space-wise, so you may need to wait your turn, but it’s well worth it!
 Glassblowing usually stops between 1 pm and 2 pm for lunch and from 4.30 pm onwards, so bear that in mind.